-For all filming apart from testing of equipment, you will need to apply for a film permit.
-(This does not usually apply to journalism students, but there are exceptions; see our Student Guidelines for more details).
+For all filming (apart from testing of equipment), student filmmakers will need to apply for a film permit.
+(This does not usually apply to journalism students, but there are exceptions.
+Please see our Student Guidelines for more details.)

 The application will ask for public liability insurance (your college/university will have this), a risk assessment and description of the scene to be filmed.

-Please note: We need 5 working days to process permits.
-The more detail you include, the quicker your application is processed.
+Please note: We need five working days to process permits.
+The more detail you include, the quicker your application will be processed.

 Please be advised that we cannot permit filming of violence, weapons or behaviour which could be seen as anti-social on public land.
-An extensive, but not inclusive list is included in our Student Guidelines.
+An extensive – but not exhaustive – list of what is not permitted can be found in our Student Guidelines.

-Please be advised that the Movie Site Locations Database is not suitable for students as all properties are owned privately.
+Please be advised that the locations listed on our Locations Database are not suitable for students as all properties are owned privately.

-To prevent delays on your projects please read and adhere to our Student Guidelines.
+To prevent any delays on your projects, please make sure you read and adhere to our Student Guidelines.